What is Agentic RAG?

 Conclusion

 RAG Agents provide a powerful way to ground your language model’s outputs on factual, domain-specific data.
-By:
+By:- Rewriting queries – Agents can better match the style or content of the relevant documents.

 - Iterating retrieval – Agents critique and refine their searches when initial results are insufficient.